Skip to content

 If cleaning manually, I usually add a couple of drops of antibacterial hand soap inside the cassette to help clean it well and make it fresh.

 I have always found it is best to clean out any debris by hand with a brush, a quick tap of the cassette, and blow after dry shaving before rinsing.
-Especially when using the cleaning station because of the cleaning fluid getting too much debris inside it.
+Especially when using the cleaning station because the cleaning fluid gets too much debris inside it.

 Another small task that will take care of the shaver is adding a little oil to the blades.
 A couple of drops after the shaver has been cleaned and dried will suffice, and remember to wipe off the excess oil.

 Cassette removal is very simple.
-Two buttons at the side unclip the blade cassette and the cassette inner section can also be removed from inside the outer top section (hard to explain that without a visual).
+Two buttons at the side unclip the blade cassette, and the cassette’s inner section can also be removed from inside the outer top section (hard to explain without a visual).

 Replacement Blades – The shaver cassette is quite pricey; however, a user gets up to 18 months of use out of the blades when taken care of properly.
-I am awaiting the availability of the replacement blades outside of Japan (this shaver is still new on the market) to provide an accurate price.
+I am awaiting the availability of the replacement blades outside of Japan (this shaver is still new on the market) so that an accurate price can be provided.
 The cassette model number is WES9600.

 Cleaning and Charging Station